 - Determine if the company has freedom from business cycles.
 Demand periodically dries up in “cyclical” businesses such as resources and manufacturing.
 You can hold some value stocks from those sectors, but look as well for companies, especially in manufacturing, that have broad product lines or products that are indispensable.

 - Review a company’s dividend record over the last 5 to 10 years.
 Companies can fake earnings, but dividends are cash outlays.
 If you only buy dividend-paying stocks, you’ll avoid most frauds.

 - Review a company’s finances going back 5 to 10 years.
 The types of investments we focus on have a history of profits going back for at least that long.
 Companies that make money regularly are safer than chronic or even occasional money losers.

 - Determine if the company has hidden assets in their relationship with loyal customers.
 After a series of satisfactory dealings, long-time customers develop a level of trust that makes them receptive to related offerings from the company.
 This customer loyalty can help businesses mitigate the value trap.

 Bonus Tip: Consider investing at least some of your funds by practicing “dollar cost averaging.”
 Invest the same dollar amount on a regular basis.
 That way you’ll buy more shares when prices are low, and fewer when they’re high.

 Download this free report to learn more now.

 In fact, if you invest a fixed sum at regular intervals throughout your working years, perhaps increasing that sum from time to time as your income rises, you can largely forget about market trends.
 If you factor in dividend payments, dollar cost averaging could make a huge difference to your long-term profits.

-Are you willing to wait for a value stock to reach its full potential, or will you look for stocks that rise faster?
+Are you willing to wait for a value stock (TSX) to reach its full potential, or will you look for stocks that rise faster?
 How does that approach apply to penny stocks?

 Which value stock has been the biggest overachiever in your portfolio?
 The biggest loser?